HR ANALYTICS

 1. Revenue per employee

-This metric helps to benchmark your company’s performance against the industry average and direct competitors.
+Revenue per employee can also be used to benchmark your company’s performance against the industry average and direct competitors.

 2. Absenteeism rate